sematext/docs/docs/team/transfer-apps.md

 title: Sematext Transfer Apps
 description: Inviting team members to your account means they get access to all your Apps, dashboards, notification hooks, alert rules, and everything else!

-No level of Access can change the Owner status of an App.
+Only App Owner can change an App ownership by transferring that App to another user.
 To transfer the ownership of an App, use the Transfer Apps feature.
 Click the **Start Ownership Transfer** button to open the flyout, select an App, click **Transfer to...** to proceed, enter the email of the user you want to transfer the App to, and hit **Transfer Ownership**.